hetmanskyi-cloud/AWS/terraform/modules/kms/README.md

   - SNS topic ARN for alarm notifications.
 - **VPC Considerations**:
   - If EC2 instances are in private subnets without internet access, consider enabling KMS VPC Interface Endpoints.
+- **Root Access Control**:
+  - The `kms_root_access` variable controls whether the root user has permissions on the KMS key.
+    It should be set to `true` during initial setup and switched to `false` afterward.

 ### Supported AWS Resource Encryption:
 - CloudWatch Logs